List of Conservative Party MPs (UK)

 This is a list of Conservative Party MPs.
-It includes all Members of Parliament elected to the British House of Commons representing the Conservative Party from 1834 onwards.
-Members of the Scottish Parliament, the Welsh Assembly or the European Parliament are not listed.
+It includes all members of Parliament elected to the House of Commons of the United Kingdom representing the Conservative Party from 1834 onwards.
+Members of the Scottish Parliament, the Senedd or the European Parliament are not listed.
 The provided period of a member's tenure as a constituency MP is only relevant to those times that member was also party to the Conservative whip.
-Those in italics are overall leaders of the Conservative Party, those in bold are Prime Ministers.
+Those in italics are overall leaders of the Conservative Party, those in bold are prime ministers.